ranjithashok003/ranjithashok003/README.md

 Cyber Security Enthusiast
 -------------------------

 I am a Computer Science student passionate about cybersecurity.
-I am a Red Team enthusiast specializing in network and web application security.
+I am a Red Team enthusiast specializing in network,web and mobile application security.
 Open to new learning opportunities.

 * 🤙  You can contact me at [ranjithashok003@gmail.com](mailto:ranjithashok003@gmail.com)
 * 🧠  I'm currently learning about APIs and its related vulnerabilities